kloverde/jquery-RestrictedTextField/CONTRIBUTING.md

     of whitespace.
 This is so important that it gets its own rule, rather than being implicitly stated by Rule #2.

-4. Include thorough, complete test coverage of your changes in SeleniumTester.
+4. Include thorough, complete test coverage of your changes.
 If you don't include complete test coverage, your changes will not be accepted.
 If your changes are of a nature that no new tests are necessary (for example, you're tweaking an existing regular expression which already has test coverage and was failing in an obscure browser), include a note which mentions this.
 This will ensure that your changes are not automatically rejected.

 5. Submit your changes through pull requests on GitHub.
 Code submissions sent by other means won't be accepted.